Using simulation to design a working, all-electric Le Mans race car to promote sustainability

 “With these interconnected Siemens tools, you have a lot of confidence that your design will actually fit on the car and perform like it should.”
 He adds, “It is just nice not to have to make any modifications and have stuff just work.”

-With some of the most advanced aspects of the Siemens Xcelerator portfolio in place, current and future InMotion teams can count on a solid engineering foundation to succeed in the e-racing ecosystem and hopefully soon at Le Mans.
+With some of the most advanced aspects of the Siemens Xcelerator business platform in place, current and future InMotion teams can count on a solid engineering foundation to succeed in the e-racing ecosystem and hopefully soon at Le Mans.